mikrono/tModLoaderWiki_kr_ko/Mod.md

 ### public void AddItem(string name, ModItem item, string texture)

-Adds a type of item to your mod with the specified name.
+Adds a type of item to your mod with the specified internal name.
 This method should be called in Load.
-You can obtain an instance of ModItem by overriding For those of you familiar with tAPI, keep in mind that the internal name and display name are the same thing in tModLoader.
+You can obtain an instance of ModItem by overriding it then creating an instance of the subclass.
 The texture parameter follows the same format for texture names of ModLoader.GetTexture.

 ### public ModItem GetItem(string name)